Steve Williams (defensive lineman, born 1981)

 Stephen Cabot Williams (born September 21, 1981) is a former professional gridiron football defensive end.
 He was signed by the Kansas City Chiefs as an undrafted free agent in 2006.
 He played college football at Northwest Missouri State.

 Williams has also been a member of the Carolina Panthers, New England Patriots, and BC Lions.

-Early years
+Early life

 Williams attended Bolingbrook High School in Bolingbrook, Illinois, where he earned all-state honors in football and was a state champion in wrestling.

 College career

 After graduating from Bolingbrook High School, Williams attended Indiana University, where he played in 10 games as a freshman in 2000, recording 10 tackles.
 In his 2001 sophomore season, Williams had one sack and 17 tackles in 11 games played.
 He transferred to Northern Illinois University in 2002 but did not play.
 He returned to play football in 2004 with Northwest Missouri State University, where he was a first-team All-MIAA selection with 52 tackles.
 In 2005, he appeared in five games and recorded 31 tackles.